 Elegance and Tradition: A Look into the Zhou Dynasty Dress and Makeup

 The Zhou Dynasty, which lasted from 1046 to 256 BCE, was a period of great cultural and artistic achievements in China.
-One of the most notable aspects of this was the fashion and beauty trends that emerged among the ruling class.
-From elaborate hairstyles to intricate makeup designs, the dress and appearance of the Zhou Dynasty were highly symbolic and reflected the social status and cultural values of the time.
+One of the most notable aspects of this era was the fashion and beauty trends that emerged among the ruling class.
+From elaborate hairstyles to intricate makeup designs, the dress and appearance of the Zhou Dynasty were highly symbolic and reflected the and cultural values of the time.
 In this article, we will explore the fascinating history of dress and makeup during the Zhou Dynasty, revealing the intricate details and rich symbolism behind these ancient fashion trends.

 The Clothing of the Zhou Dynasty